Wine tasting natural wines is not very different from tasting conventional Pinot Noir.

 Appearance

-Particles that remain in suspension after the bottle has been agitated may be the remnants of tiny yeast and bacterial cells that were responsible for fermenting the wine.
+Agitating the bottle will disturb the remnants of tiny yeast and bacterial cells that were responsible for fermenting the wine.
 Generally speaking, these will settle out by gravity if the bottle is left undisturbed and slightly chilled for long enough.
 The very smallest particles may however remain in suspension for a quite a while, particularly if, like most proteins, they carry a small electrical charge.
-Whatever sinks to the bottom can be readily decanted off.
+You can decant the clear wine off whatever sinks to the bottom.

 Cloudiness tells you that this is a wine that has had little human intervention.
 It has not been forced through super fine micron filters that remove even the smallest bacterial cells, or through diatomaceous earth filters that remove larger proteinaceous and cellular components.
 What is indisputable is that these filtering processes remove more than just what they aim to remove, and flavour is inevitably impacted, not always positively.